 The Link between Codependency and Addiction

-Codependency and addiction often occur together in a relationship.
-When a person struggles with a dependence on drugs or alcohol, loved ones can play a vital role in helping that individual find help and motivation to go through the recovery process.
+Codependency and addiction often occur simultaneously in a relationship.
+When a person struggles with a dependence on drugs or alcohol, loved ones can play a vital role in assisting that individual to seek out help and find the motivation to go through the recovery process.
 However, codependent relationships can have the opposite effect.
-A person with a substance use disorder who is in a relationship with a codependent can make it even more challenging to overcome the dependence on alcohol or drugs.
+A person with a substance use disorder in a relationship with a codependent can make overcoming the dependence on alcohol or drugs even more challenging.

-Similarly, a codependent may find it difficult to make it through the codependent recovery process because of a need to help and enable the person with the dependence on drugs or alcohol.
+Similarly, a codependent may have difficulty making it through the codependent recovery process because of a need to help and enable the person with the dependence on drugs or alcohol.
 Relationships between a person with an addiction and the codependent are often self-destructive and will continue to be so without appropriate intervention.

 Treatment for Codependence